 - RIBA Workstages 0, 1 – Initial visit and consultation.
 This meeting will last up to an hour.
 These discussions will help form the brief and initial concepts for the project.
 We can also advise on costs, contracts and options for taking the works forward.

 - Contracts.
 If you decide to take the project forward, the next step would be to enter into a formal contract.
 This would set out the architects services and obligations to the client and vice versa.
 Again, there is flexibility to pick and choose the architect’s services that would suit the project and your budget.
 The RIBA charter does not allow an architect to proceed with work unless a contract is in place.

 - RIBA Workstage 2 – Concept Design.
 These are drawings and sketches to develop the design and to communicate options to the client.
 The goal being to submit a design, that meets your needs as well as fulfilling the planning requirements of the local authority (if applicable).
 This process can take as long as it requires for yourself to become comfortable with the design, as it is preferable to explore as many options as possible and to discount any that do not satisfy the brief.
 This would hopefully avoid any ‘what if we had done that…’ situations later on.
-This is the key process in adding ‘value’ to the property, as a design that improves the house as a place to live and enjoy, as well as adding value in terms of real estate.
+This is the key process in adding ‘value’ to the property, as a design that improves the house as a place to live and enjoy, as well as increasing the market value.

 - RIBA Workstage 3 – Statutory Consent Drawings.
 Design drawings completed to allow submission of a planning application, application for lawful development (permitted development) or equivalent stage.

 - RIBA Workstage 4a – Technical Design and Production InformationSubmission of Building Control Application and Tender to Contractors.
 This stage aims to develop the technical aspects of the design such as the structural design, electrical layout, plumbing, roof and wall design etc. The aim of this is twofold: